nasrelasri/eCommerce-website/README.md

 ## 📘 Overview of the ProDev Front-end Engineering Program

 The **ALX ProDev Frontend Engineering program** is an intensive professional training that focuses on building real-world, industry-ready web developers.
-Through the program, learners gain hands-on experience in modern frontend technologies, collaboration, and system design — developing the ability to build and deploy full-stack web applications in partnership with backend engineers.
+Through the program, learners gain hands-on experience in modern frontend technologies, collaboration, and system design — developing the ability to build and deploy full-stack web applications.

 The curriculum emphasizes:

 - Scalable frontend architecture
-- Integration with real APIs
+- Simulating integration with real APIs
 - Agile collaboration and version control
 - Deployment and product presentation